waikato-datamining/cuda-test/cuda12.2.2/README.md

 # GPU Test

-Docker image for testing the GPU.
+Simple CUDA-based image for testing the GPU connectivity by running `nvidia-smi` in the container.

 Uses CUDA 12.2.2.